OPEN ACCESS SCENE STUDY 2

 Open Access Scene Study is a growing series of classes that use fundamental acting techniques as a platform to explore and develop the actors' craft, rehearsal process and script analysis.
 Actors will discover techniques that allow them to consistently live authentically during performance, with a strong connection to the life of their character, their emotional circumstances and the world of the play.

-This course is applicable to actors of all experience levels.
+This class is applicable to actors of all experience levels.
 Those new to acting will gain insight and technical ability, whilst seasoned professionals will learn ways to dramatically deepen their work.

 This class will be taught by Howard Fine Acting Studio's co-Founder and Director Philip Hayden.